maxent-ai/converse/README.md

 4. What was the average agent response time/average hold time?
 5. What was being said on calls?

-and more... pyconverse might be of a small help.
+and more... pyconverse might be of small help.

 ## What can *PyConverse* do?

-At the moment pyconverse can do few things that broadly fall into these categories:-
+At the moment pyconverse can do a few things that broadly fall into these categories:-

 1. Emotion identification
 2. Empathetic statement identification
 3. Call Segmentation
 4. Topic identification from call segments
-5. Compute various type of Speaker attributes:
+5. Compute various types of Speaker attributes:
-    1. linguistic attributes like : word counts/number of words per utterance/negations etc.
+    1. linguistic attributes like: word counts/number of words per utterance/negations etc.
     2. Identify periods of silence & interruptions.
     3. Question identification
     4. Backchannel identification
 6. Assess the overall nature of the speaker via linguistic attributes and tell if the Speaker is:
     1. Talkative, verbally fluent
     2. Informal/Personal/social
-    3. Goal oriented or Forward/future looking/focused on past
+    3. Goal-oriented or Forward/future-looking/focused on past
     4. Identify inhibitions

 ### What Next?

 1. Improve documentation.
-2. Add more usecase notebooks/examples.
+2. Add more use case notebooks/examples.
 3. Improve some of the functionalities and make it more streamlined.

 ### Built with: